tsl0922/padavan/toolchain-mipsel/docs/manual/4_Building.md

 >
 > The crosstool-NG script `ct-ng` is a Makefile-script.
 It does **not**
 > execute in parallel (there is not much to gain).
 When speaking of
-> jobs, we are refering to the number of jobs when making the
+> jobs, we are referring to the number of jobs when making the
 > **components**.
 That is, we speak of the number of jobs used to build
 > gcc, glibc, and so on.